 If you decide to drop from your race, an aid station captain must be informed of your name and bib number.
 Please remember this and communicate it to any person who might be crewing for you.
 If you leave without informing a captain, a lot of time and energy from many different entities could be required to track you down.
-Runners can drop at any aid station except for the SNP Turn-Around on CV50/50 Manual 2022 v2 12/1/22 6 the north leg of the course.
+Runners can drop at any aid station except for the SNP Turn-Around on the north leg of the course.
 Be aware that it might take a while, potentially hours, to return you to the Start/Finish if you drop.